-It is an unarguable fact that humans need and want boundaries, so it should come as no surprise that as Biblical Christianity declines, being replaced by a predominantly soft-on-doctrine-don’t-be-judgmental approach, the need for boundaries and structure within the Christian community plays out in unbiblical submission to a religious ruling class rather than following the example of Jesus with his followers and the model of "imitate me as I imitate Christ" prescribed by the Apostles.
+It has long been understood that humans need and want boundaries, so it comes as no surprise that as Biblical Christianity declines [being replaced by a predominantly soft-on-doctrine-don’t-be-judgmental approach], the need for boundaries and structure within the Christian community plays out in unbiblical submission to a religious ruling class rather than following the example of Jesus with his followers and the model of "imitate me as I imitate Christ" prescribed by the Apostles.

-The Written word of God, the Bible, no longer seems to be the final arbiter as to whether or not behavior is “Christian,” and protestant Christians, who previously looked only to Jesus as Mediator between themselves and their God, seem more willing than ever to transfer that mediatorship from Jesus to pastors who claim it is their responsibility to answer [to God] for their congregants come judgment day.
+The Written word of God, the Bible, no longer seems to be the final arbiter as to whether or not behavior is “Christian” or not, and protestant Christians, who previously looked only to Jesus as Mediator between themselves and their God, seem more willing than ever to transfer the mediatorship from Jesus to pastors and husbands, who claim it is their responsibility to answer [to God] for their congregants and wives come judgment day.

-How is it that Pastors have become self-appointed mediators between God and their congregations?
-And how is it that husbands have been appointed mediators between their wives and God?
-And how is it that how we submit to this man-made hierarchy is said to determine the extent to which we can say it is well with our souls?
+How is it, that pastors have become self-appointed mediators between God and their congregations?
+How is it, that husbands have become appointed mediators between their wives and God?
+And how is it that God's people submit to man-made hierarchies that purport to determine the extent to which we can say it is well with our souls?

-Submission, therefore, becomes the final arbiter of whether or not a person is in rebellion against God?How convenient for hierarchalists, as this type of Christianity leaves little use for the Lordship of Christ, the guidance of His Holy Spirit, or the assurance of His Written Word.
+Submission to man, therefore, becomes the final arbiter as to whether or not a Christian is in the will of God.How convenient for hierarchical leaders, as this type of Christianity leaves little use for the Lordship of Christ, the guidance of the Holy Spirit, or the knowledge of the Written Word of God--the Bible.